-For lunch, head over to Meehan’s Irish Pub & Seafood House, which used to be the construction storage site during the building of the infamous Castillo de San Marcos.
+Lunch for your St. Augustine day trip is at Meehan’s Irish Pub & Seafood House, which used to be the construction storage site during the building of the infamous Castillo de San Marcos.

 Did you know?
 The Meehan clan originates from the county Leitrim in Ireland.